HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 Your masternode is now registered and will appear on the Deterministic Masternode List after the transaction is mined to a block.
 You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Historia Core wallet, or in the console using the command **protx list valid**, where the txid of the final **protx register_submit** transaction identifies your masternode.

-You will probably need to wait around 30 minutes as the node passes through the PRE_ENABLED stage and finally reaches ENABLED.
+You will probably need to wait for 1 block before your masternode will finally reaches ENABLED.
 Give it some time.
-At this point you can safely log out of your server by typing exit.

 Congratulations!
 Your masternode is now running.

 Install Sentinel
 ================
-DIP003 introduced several changes to how a masternode is set up and operated.
-These changes and the three keys required for the different masternode roles are described briefly under dip3-changes in this documentation.

 Download and install Sentinel for Windows https://github.com/HistoriaOffical/sentinel/releases